 Café Lucca – I loved this relaxed café, which shares its space with The Loft (homeware store and boutique).
 I stopped for lunch and enjoyed homemade quiche with two inventive and delicious salads – one with butternut squash and goats cheese, the other with courgette, pomegranate and feta.

 Society Café – A cute hipster-esque café, complete with a bike on the wall, excellent coffee, and a queue of regulars!
 There are two branches in the city.

 King William Pub – If you’re a total foodie, I’d recommend this pub.
 Far more gourmet than your average gastropub, the cuisine is a huge draw with a creative menu incorporating plenty of local produce.
 I started with balsamic watermelon, goats cheese mousse and pine nuts, which was intriguing to the eye and deliciously summery.
 The roast rump of lamb with warm potato salad was succulent and I just loved the crunch from the shallots on top.
 Although feeling full, I decided I had to squeeze in dessert, and the chocolate and raspberry mousse definitely rounded off the meal in style!
 It was so rich and indulgent.
 Staff were really attentive and friendly, offering up recommendations and chatting with regulars.

-Bath, England: How To Get There
+How To Get To Bath

-If you want to take the stress out of organising a visit, check out these day tours to Bath.
+Or if you want to take the stress out of organising a visit, check out these day tours to Bath.

-Bath, England: Where To Stay
+Where To Stay In Bath